doebelc/Calendar-Editor-README/README2.md

   # Calendar Editor

   ## License Badge
   https://img.shields.io/badge/License-MIT-yellow.svg

   ## Description
-  Calendar Editor allows users to add/remove events from their calendars, set reminders for example you may have a meeting coming up.
+  Calendar Editor allows users to add/remove events from their calendars, set reminders for example you may have am important meeting coming up.
 It will also have a notes section if needed.

   ## Table of Contents